Outgoing Student Mobility for Studies

 THINGS TO CONSIDER DURING THE PREFERENCE PROCESS

-EVALUATION AND SELECTION RESULT
+EVALUATION AND SELECTION RESULTS

-Students who have completed their application documents in full and have documented their foreign language proficiency level are ranked by weighted scoring according to the selection criteria.
+Students who have completed their application documents in full and have certified their foreign language proficiency level are ranked by weighted scoring according to the selection criteria.
 According to the available department quotas, placement is made downwards starting from the student with the highest score.

 Grade Point Average: 50%

-Foreign Language Score: %50
+Foreign Language Score: 50%

 If the right is waived after this date without force majeure, -10 points will be applied in subsequent applications.